OpenSchulCloud/schul_cloud_resources_server_tests/README.rst

 Steps for Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to implement your serverm you can follow the TDD steps to implement
+If you want to implement your server you can follow the TDD steps to implement
 one test after the other.

 .. code:: shell